Chevron profit drops on weaker refining margins, storm hit

 But as European rivals topped forecasts, Chevron’s earnings declined on winter storm production losses, weaker margins and the absence of asset and tax items that benefited year-ago profit.

-“Results were down from a year ago due in part to ongoing downstream margin and volume effects resulting from the pandemic and the impacts of winter storm Uri,” said Michael Wirth, Chevron’s chief executive officer.
+“Results were down from a year ago due in part to ongoing downstream margin and volume effects resulting from the pandemic and the impacts of winter storm Uri,” Michael Wirth, Chevron’s chief executive officer, said, referring to the plunging temperatures that hit Texas and other states in February.

-A U.S. winter storm that halted some output cost $300 million in lost production and repairs, said finance chief Pierre Breber.
+The winter storm cost $300 million in lost production and repairs, said finance chief Pierre Breber.
 “That’s lost production in the Permian Basin and lost production in refining and chemicals,” he said.

 Chevron, the second-largest U.S. oil producer, reported a profit of $1.72 billion, or 90 cents per share, compared with $2.45 billion, or $1.31 per share, a year earlier.
 Year-ago results included about $680 million in asset sales and favorable tax items.